Grainne Seoige Biography

 She was presented with the Hewlett Packard Award for Irish at the 2007 NUIG Alumni Awards for services to the Irish language

-This position has taken her from the military base Camp Bastion in Afghanistan, to the slums of Delhi, to the plains of Kenya and even deep inside the Arctic Circle reporting into the show.
+This position took her from the military base Camp Bastion in Afghanistan, to the slums of Delhi, to the plains of Kenya and even deep inside the Arctic Circle reporting into the show.
 As well as filling in as presenter with Dan Lobb.

 But that is not all.